-- The traveler is not a journalist or diplomat
+- The traveller is not a journalist or diplomat

-- The traveler does not work with or for an NGO (Non Governmental Organisation)
+- The traveller does not work with or for an NGO (Non-Governmental Organisation)

-- The traveler does not make professional media productions (also in the home country)
+- The traveller does not make professional media productions (also in the home country)

 Requirements for the trip